Skip to main content

 info

-If the unstable repository (nightly versions) has been added, the update will always be updated to the latest available nightly version.
+If the unstable repository (nightly versions) has been added, updates will always install the latest available nightly version.
 If this is no longer desired, the unstable repository can be removed using sudo rm /etc/apt/sources.list.d/evcc-unstable.list.

 Downgrade